iRB-Lab/py-ga-VRPTW/README.md

 cxPartialyMatched(ind1, ind2)
 ```

-Executes a partially matched crossover (PMX) on the input individuals.
+executes a partially matched crossover (PMX) on the input individuals.
 The two individuals are modified in place.
 This crossover expects sequence individuals of indexes, the result for any other type of individuals is unpredictable.

 **Parameters:**